 You can see this in the first example from earlier in the article.
 The situation was that you and another sales associate were both chasing after the same lead (and trying to earn a commission from “closing” that lead and turning them into a client).

-If you prepare a specific story for how you handle conflict, and prepare to talk about your general approach to conflicts, you’ll be ready to give an impressive answer to this interview question.
+If you prepare a specific story for how you handle conflict AND prepare to talk about your general approach to conflicts, you’ll be ready to give an impressive answer to this type of interview question.

 Remember to always show the hiring manager that you are: